zzzprojects/learn-orm/tutorials/cs-script/getting-started.md

 **CS-Script** is a CLR-based scripting system that uses ECMA-compliant C# as a programming language.

- - It is one of the most mature C# scripting solutions and it was the first comprehensive scripting platform for .NET.
+ - It is one of the most mature C# scripting solutions, and it was the first comprehensive scripting platform for .NET.
  - It supports both hosted and standalone (CLI) execution model that makes it possible to use the script engine as a pure C# alternative for PowerShell.
  - It also extends the .NET applications with C# scripts executed at runtime by the hosted script engine.